chloemonty/GEOL0069_Week4/README.md

 In order to ensure that data is compatible with the chosen analytical model, the data needs to be preprocessed.
 This includes transforming raw data into variables such as peakiness and stack standard deviation, as well as removing NaN values (GEOL0069 – Week 4 Jupyter Book).

-The Gaussian model can be run using GaussianMixture, imported from sklearn.mixture, and defining the number of components (or clusters) and the random state, which is a parameter that ensures the reproducibility of the results.
+The Gaussian model can be initialised using GaussianMixture, imported from sklearn.mixture, and defining the number of components (or clusters) and the random state, which is a parameter that ensures the reproducibility of the results.
+The GMM model can then be fit (gmm.fit) to the data depending on how the data is cleaned and then the cluster labels are predicted (gmm.predict) for these data points.

 _For more information on the parameter options for GaussianMixture, please refer to the [sklearn Guide](https://scikit-learn.org/stable/modules/generated/sklearn.mixture.GaussianMixture.html)_

+The resulting functions can then be extracted and plotted using

 <p align="right">(<a href="#readme-top">back to top</a>)</p>